-Contact the other party or their attorney to find out if the other party will agree to a continuance.
-If the other party has an attorney, you must contact the attorney.
+- Contact the other party or their lawyer.
+Ask if they will agree to a continuance.
+If the other party has a lawyer, you must contact the lawyer.

-If you contact the other party or their attorney by phone, follow up with a written letter, fax, or email that states that you asked for a continuance.
+- If you contact the other party or lawyer by phone, follow up with a letter, fax, or email.

-If the other party or their attorney agrees to a continuance, ask the other party to put something in writing (letter, fax, or email) that confirms that the hearing is continued.
-It should also say the new date of the hearing, if possible.
+- If the other party or lawyer agrees to a continuance, ask them to put it in writing (letter, fax, or email).
+It should say the new hearing date, if possible.

-The other party or their attorney will have to tell the court that they want the hearing continued.
-Call the court clerk to make sure that the other party has told the court that the hearing is continued.
-You should also ask the clerk whether a new date for the hearing has been set.
+- The other party or lawyer must tell the court they want the hearing continued.
+Call the court clerk.
+Make sure this has happened.
+Ask the clerk if there is a new hearing date.

-Sometimes the other party will only agree to a continuance if you agree to certain things before the next hearing.
-If you think the conditions are reasonable (or that a judge would think they are reasonable), you may agree to the conditions.
-If you do not agree to the other party’s conditions or the new proposed date for the hearing, you MUST go to court to ask for a continuance.
+The other party might only agree to a continuance if you agree to certain things before the next hearing.
+If the things are reasonable (or a judge would think so), you can agree.
+If you do not agree to the other party’s conditions or the new proposed hearing date, you must go to court to ask for a continuance.